Close Menu

 Aiden Pleterski, Ontario’s self-proclaimed Crypto King, is accused of bilking investors out of more than $40M.
 Police in Whitby, Ont., spoke to the media on Thursday after investigators charged him and an associate with fraud.
 CBC’s Angelina King breaks down what we know so far about the ongoing case.

-Pleterski’s arrest last year was just one twist following a CBC Toronto investigation into him from Whitby, Ont.
+Pleterski’s arrest last year was just one twist following a CBC Toronto investigation into the man from Whitby, Ont.

-Earlier on, one investor was arrested for allegedly kidnapping Pleterski in December 2022.
-The following year, Canadian NBA star Shai Gilgeous-Alexander successfully sued to back out of his $8.4 million purchase of the mansion where Pleterski once lived.
+Previously, one of his investors was arrested for allegedly kidnapping Pleterski in December 2022.
+In the following year, Canadian NBA star Shai Gilgeous-Alexander successfully sued to cancel his $8.4 million purchase of the mansion where Pleterski once lived.

-Pleterski faced bankruptcy due to some investors during the summer of 2022.
+Pleterski was forced into bankruptcy by some investors during the summer of 2022.

-On another note, he faces charges including assault, forcible confinement and uttering threats related to an alleged incident involving an intimate partner.
-Documents filed in a Newmarket court reveal these charges resulted from several incidents with a woman in Vaughan back in January.
+On another note, he faces charges including assault, forcible confinement, and making threats related to an alleged intimate partner violence case.
+Documents filed in a Newmarket court show these charges stem from incidents involving a woman in nearby Vaughan back in January.
 No trial date has been set for those charges.

 Pleterski was forced into bankruptcy by some investors in the summer of 2022. (aiden_pleterski/Instagram)